rilldata/rill/docs/docs/reference/connectors/sqlite.md

 :::warning When Using An External SQLite Database

 If the SQLite database file is external to your Rill project directory, you will still be able to use the fully qualified path to read this SQLite database _locally_ using Rill Developer.
-However, when deployed to Rill Cloud, this source will throw an error.
+However, when deployed to Rill Cloud, this source will throw an **error**.

 :::